i-like-chip/i-like-chip.github.io/posts/hello.md

-## Welcome to 'i like chip' — a blog exploring design for digital and physical applications, and whatever else sparks my curiosity...
+## Welcome to 'i like chip' — a blog about things I've made

-I'm always making something, so I made this website to showcase some things I've made, and how I made them.
-I'm currently learning Blender, building another 3D printer, and working on music.
+I'm always making something, so I made this website to showcase some things I've made.

-Links to 3D print files, videos, music, and other things over there >>>>
+Links to 3D print files, videos, and other things over there >>>>

 ### Highlights